nok/sklearn-porter/readme.md

 ## License

-The library is Open Source Software released under the [MIT](license.txt) license.
+The module is Open Source Software released under the [MIT](license.txt) license.